Lotto America FAQs

 Both options are liable for federal and state taxes, as they are both counted as income.
 Although your tax bill for the cash sum will be paid in one go at the end of the tax year in which you win, you could also owe taxes in the future on income gained from interest on the sum.↑ To top

 If an annuity winner dies before receiving all of their payments, the prize transfers to their estate or to a beneficiary designated by them.
-Different states have different rules on whether the estate receives annual payments or the balance of the award:
+Different states have different rules on whether the estate receives annual payments or the balance of the prize:

 |State||Lump Sum or Continued Payments?|